The Carnivorous Plant FAQ v. 11.5

 Species of Canada & USA1

-D. anglica2
+D. anglica3

-D. brevifolia3
+D. brevifolia4

-D. capillaris3
+D. capillaris4

-D. filiformis var. filiformis
+D. filiformis var. filiformis2,5

-D. filiformis var. tracyi
+D. filiformis var. floridana2,5

-D. intermedia4
+D. intermedia6

-D. linearis
+D. linearis2

-D. rotundifolia2
+D. rotundifolia3

 1All in Drosera sect.
 Drosera.

-2Also grows in temperate Asia and Europe.
+3Also grows in temperate Asia and Europe.

-3Ranges south to South America.
+4Ranges south to South America.

-4Ranges into Europe and South America.
+6Ranges into Europe and South America.

-These are all rosetted species with leaves that have glandular blades that range from short to very long and threadlike.
-If you have a plant that is hard to identify by the leaves, you will be happy to know that you can reliably identify them by seed shape and coat characters.
+These are (almost) all rosetted species with leaves that have glandular blades that range from short to very long and threadlike.
+If you have a plant that is hard to identify by the leaves, you will be happy to know that you can reliably identify most by seed shape and coat characters.

 Cultivation is easy for most species.
 Grow them in a peat:sand mix, kept moist year-round, and in full sun.
 They are not picky about temperatures, but should not be exposed to frost during the growing season.
 I recommend you refer to weather data web sites (such as weather.com) and learn about the summer temperatures your plants would expect, based upon their native ranges.
 During the winter, all the species (except D. brevifolia and D. capillaris) produce winter resting buds to survive the chilly winter.
 These buds are called hibernacula.
 Hibernaculum-forming species should be given a dormancy as I describe in other FAQ pages; see the general cultivation guidelines and the relevant Dionaea pages.
 During the winter, do not expose your plants to temperatures below freezing unless you really know what you are doing, or are experimenting on spare plants.